skandaka/snack-forge/README.md

 ## ✨ Key Features

 * **Interactive 3D Canvas:** Drag and drop ingredients into a live 3D scene powered by `React Three Fiber` and `three.js`.
-Watch your snack come to life with procedurally generated models for each ingredient.
-* **Real-Time Nutrition Analysis:** A robust Python backend calculates detailed nutritional information (calories, macros, vitamins) for your creation as you build it.
+* **Real-Time Nutrition Analysis:** A robust Python backend calculates detailed nutritional information for your creation as you build it.
-* **Live AI Coaching (Powered by Google Gemini):**
-    * **Chat with an AI:** Ask questions about your snack, get suggestions, and receive instant feedback.
+* **Live AI Coaching (Powered by Google Gemini):** Chat with an AI, get one-click snack improvements, and receive new snack recommendations.
-    * **One-Click Improvements:** Ask the AI to automatically optimize your snack for goals like "higher protein" or "lower sugar."
-    * **AI-Generated Recommendations:** Let the AI invent a completely new snack for you based on your saved preferences.
-* **Dynamic UI:** A professional, responsive interface built with Next.js, TypeScript, and Tailwind CSS, featuring resizable panels and a modern aesthetic.
+* **Dynamic UI:** A professional, responsive interface built with Next.js, TypeScript, and Tailwind CSS.
 * **State Management with Zustand:** A centralized store ensures the UI, 3D canvas, and AI coach are always in sync.
-* **Full-Stack Architecture:** A decoupled frontend and backend architecture for scalability and separation of concerns.

 ## 🛠️ Tech Stack